Top 8 Best PayPal Alternatives for eCommerce Stores – Compared (2022)

 2.9% + $0.30 transaction fees per card charge.
 Additional fees for international transactions.
 Custom pricing packages with volume discounts are also available.

-Payoneer is another solid PayPal alternative that’s popular amongst SMBs.
+Payoneer is another solid PayPal alternative, and its target customers include freelancers, businesses, and marketplaces.
 It’s easy to set up and use, has a simple pricing structure, and offers excellent customer support.
-The payment gateway is especially well-designed for specific market sectors including vacation rentals and advertising.

-It’s great for freelancers and cross-border transactions too and works in a similar way to Wise.
+It’s great for freelancers and cross-border transactions and works similarly to Wise.
 You can sign up for Payoneer and request a global credit card that you can use to withdraw money from ATMs all across the world.

 Payoneer Fees/Charges

-- It’s free to receive Payoneer payments from other Payoneer accounts and using the Global Payment Service.
+- Receiving Payoneer payments from other (Payoneer) accounts and using the Global Payment Service is free.

-- 3% fee on credit card payments on all currencies
+- 3% fee on credit card payments in all currencies.

 Google Pay is an app-based digital wallet payment system that integrates with your Google Account.
-You can hook up your debit/credit cards to your Google Account in order to more quickly and efficiently pay on websites, apps, and in-store.
+You can hook your debit/credit cards to your Google Account to pay more quickly and efficiently on websites, apps, and in-store.

-You can use Google Pay at any store than accepts tap-and-go-payments, as well as online without entering your card details.
+You can use Google Pay at any store that accepts tap-and-go-payments and online without entering your card details.

-By integrating Google Pay on your website, you’re simplifying the payment process for your customers and creating a better, more streamlined customer experience.
+By integrating Google Pay on your website, you’re simplifying the payment process for your customers and creating a better, more secure, and more streamlined customer experience.

 Google Pay Fees/Charges